Noor0202/MYSQL-Practice-Question/README.md

 # MYSQL-Practice-Question
-MySQL Practice with Sakila Database  Welcome to the MySQL Practice repository!
-This collection of SQL queries is designed to help you sharpen your MySQL skills using the Sakila sample database.
+  Welcome to the MySQL Practice repository!
+This compilation of SQL queries is crafted to enhance your MySQL proficiency using the Sakila sample database.
+  After composing your queries, further practice is encouraged.
+Validate the correctness of your query in the answers file and assess its accuracy.
+If you employ a distinct approach, kindly append your approach below, including your name or GitHub ID.
+In case I have made any errors, kindly mark them.
+Thank you.

 ## How to Use: